Noratrieb/cargo-minimize/README.md

   [PATH]  The directory/file of the code to be minimized [default: src]

 Options:
+      --extra-args <EXTRA_ARGS>
-      --cargo-args <CARGO_ARGS>    Additional arguments to pass to cargo, separated by whitespace --no-color                   To disable colored output
+          Additional arguments to pass to cargo/rustc, separated by whitespace --cargo-subcmd <CARGO_SUBCMD>
+          The cargo subcommand used to find the reproduction, seperated by whitespace (for example `miri run`) [default: build]
+      --diagnostics-cargo-subcmd <DIAGNOSTICS_CARGO_SUBCMD>
+          The cargo subcommand used to get diagnostics like the dead_code lint from the compiler, seperated by whitespace.
+Defaults to the value of `--cargo-subcmd`
+      --no-color
+          To disable colored output
+      --rustc
-      --rustc                      This option bypasses cargo and uses rustc directly.
-Only works when a single file is passed as an argument
+          This option bypasses cargo and uses rustc directly.
+Only works when a single file is passed as an argument --no-verify
-      --no-verify                  Skips testing whether the regression reproduces and just does the most aggressive minimization.
+          Skips testing whether the regression reproduces and just does the most aggressive minimization.
 Mostly useful for testing and demonstration purposes
+      --verify-fn <VERIFY_FN>
-      --verify-fn <VERIFY_FN>      A Rust closure returning a bool that checks whether a regression reproduces.
+          A Rust closure returning a bool that checks whether a regression reproduces.
 Example: `--verify-fn='|output| output.contains("internal compiler error")'`
+      --env <ENV>
-      --env <ENV>                  Additional environment variables to pass to cargo/rustc.
-Example: `--env NAME=VALUE --env ANOTHER_NAME=VALUE`
+          Additional environment variables to pass to cargo/rustc.
+Example: `--env NAME=VALUE --env ANOTHER_NAME=VALUE` --project-dir <PROJECT_DIR>
-      --project-dir <PROJECT_DIR>  The working directory where cargo/rustc are invoked in.
-By default, this is the current working directory
+          The working directory where cargo/rustc are invoked in.
+By default, this is the current working directory --script-path <SCRIPT_PATH>
-      --script-path <SCRIPT_PATH>  NOTE: This is currently broken.
+          NOTE: This is currently broken.
 A path to a script that is run to check whether code reproduces.
 When it exits with code 0, the problem reproduces
+  -h, --help
-  -h, --help                       Print help information
+          Print help information
 ```

 ## What it does